emilcieslar/representme/README.md

    `git clone https://github.com/emilcieslar/tangowithdjango.git`

+3. Go to the tangowithdjango/tangowithdjango folder

+   `cd tangowithdjango/tangowithdjango/`

-3. Install requirements.txt to your virtual environment
+3. Install requirements.txt to your new virtual environment

    If you don't know how to use virtual environments, refer to this url: [tangowithdjango](http://www.tangowithdjango.com/book17/chapters/requirements.html#virtual-environments)